LosWochos76/webide/README.md

 WebIDE is a simple browser-based environment to write, compile and interactively execute C/C++ programs.
 It is based on [node.js](https://nodejs.org), [xterm.js](https://github.com/sourcelair/xterm.js/) and the [Ace code editor](https://ace.c9.io).

-Be careful: Do not expose the service to the public as is due to security issues.
+Be careful: Do not expose the service to the public due to security issues.
 The whole environment is made to be hosted inside of a docker-image.

 ## Howto install and run